potahtml/namespace-jsx-project/readme.md

    generate new data and show diffs, allowing you to see whether you need to update your own `namespace JSX`.

-## Sponsor
+## TODO

-- theres a need to separate tagNames from namespaces.
-For example the tag `a` lives in at least two different namespaces, HTML and SVG.
+- GLobal attributes needs to be generated in some way
+- Brute force chrome in reverse, set the attribute and then read the getter, if the value changed then the attribute is valid.

 ## Sponsor